 Over the past decade, Boston-based guitarist/composer Eric Hofbauer has performed and recorded alongside such notable collaborators as Han Bennink, Roy Campbell, Jr., Garrison Fewell, Charlie Kohlhase, Cecil McBee, Steve Swell and Matt Wilson, but he is perhaps best known for his innovative work as a solo artist.

-His two acclaimed solo guitar releases, American Vanity (Creative Nation Music, 2004) and American Fear (Creative Nation Music, 2010), represent two-thirds of a planned trilogy of recordings that dissect and examine American culture through spontaneous original compositions and stripped-down interpretations of musical touchstones that span country, jazz and rock.
+His three acclaimed solo guitar releases, American Vanity (Creative Nation Music, 2004), American Fear (Creative Nation Music, 2010) and American Grace (Creative Nation Music, 2012), represent a trilogy of recordings that dissect and examine American culture through spontaneous original compositions and stripped-down interpretations of musical touchstones that span country, jazz and rock.

 These stark, personal statements showcase not only Hofbauer’s undeniable skills as a musician, but also his trademark intelligence and humor, as he deftly puts his own affable, sometimes jaw-dropping spin on the music of everyone from Johnny Cash and Hank Williams to Andrew Hill and Charlie Parker to Nirvana and Van Halen.